 Nipping At Netflix’s Heels

 Despite the need to raise capital to compete with companies such as The Walt Disney Co.
-(NYSE:DISD), which announced in August it would soon launch streaming services for both Disney and ESPN, Netflix hopes subscribers won’t abandon ship but will remain loyal.
+(NYSE:DISF), which announced in August it would soon launch streaming services for both Disney and ESPN, Netflix hopes subscribers won’t abandon ship but will remain loyal.

 With competitors like Hulu, co-owned by Time Warner Inc. (:TWXN/A), Disney and others, recently winning an Emmy for Outstanding Drama Series (“The Handmaid’s Tale), Netflix has little choice but to invest in programming like it has never done before.
 Company executives have said Netflix could spend as much as $7 billion on content next year.

 With share prices up 45% so far this year, UBS is telling its clients the company will report higher-than-expected Q3 subscriber growth Oct.
 16. For that reason, UBS recommends buying the stock before the official earnings announcement.

 In addition, Netflix is set to release what industry insiders call a "very strong" lineup of new content including renewals of popular shows like "Stranger Things" and "The Crown."
 There will also be 8 new original dramas.

 Acknowledging The Competition